levantina/Mathematica/README.md

-# MATHEMATICA AS PROGRAMMING LANGUAGE AND SOFTWARE - Mathematica code, projets and exercises.
+# MATHEMATICA AS PROGRAMMING LANGUAGE AND SOFTWARE - Mathematica code, projects and exercises.

 These files are a collection of Mathematica 9.0 notebooks: